By Alexandra Macqueen • Published August 1, 2023 • 5 Min Read

 Is Creditor Insurance Right For Me?

 Everyone’s insurance needs are different, so it’s important to consider your insurance coverage as part of your overall financial plan.
 For example, if you don’t have life insurance in place right now, creditor insurance could be an important part of ensuring you don’t leave loved ones with debt to repay should you pass away.
-On the other hand, it’s also possible you have the right amount of insurance already, and you don’t need the additional coverage of creditor insurance.
+On the other hand, if you already have life insurance, you can have creditor insurance as an added protection.
 Always remember to revisit your insurance needs as your life changes, so that you are protected in the right way at the right time.

 *Home and auto insurance products are distributed by RBC Insurance Agency Ltd. and underwritten by Aviva General Insurance Company.
 In Quebec, RBC Insurance Agency Ltd. Is registered as a damage insurance agency.
 As a result of government-run auto insurance plans, auto insurance is not available through RBC Insurance in Manitoba, Saskatchewan and British Columbia.